E. P. Taylor: Business

 Taylor's grandfather Charles Magee was a successful businessman in Ottawa, holding interests in brewing, dry goods, and transportation.
 Magee died in 1918, leaving the family businesses to his brother and his daughters Carrie and Taylor's mother.
-In 1923, Taylor was made a director of the Brading Brewery, one of the family businesses, which his father was president of.
+In 1923, Taylor was made a director of the Brading Brewery, one of the family businesses, and which his father was president.
 On the side of selling securities and the brewing business, Taylor organized the Red Line Taxi Company in 1923.
 Like the bus line, it was sold after a year.
-This established the pattern in business that Taylor would follow, conceiving and developing ideas, and then persuading others to buy them.
+That established the pattern in business that Taylor would follow, conceiving and developing ideas, and then persuading others to buy them.
 Taylor remained with McLeod, Young, Weir and became a partner in 1928.
 In 1928, Taylor and Winifred moved to Toronto, getting an apartment on University Avenue, conveniently close to the McLeod, Young, Weir offices in the Metropolitan Building.

 In the 1920s, Brading Brewery was limited by temperance laws.
-While it operated in Ontario, it could only sell into Quebec.
-This changed in 1927, when the Conservative government in Ontario ended prohibition.
+While it operated in Ontario, it could sell only into Quebec.
+That changed in 1927, when the Conservative government in Ontario ended prohibition.
 At the suggestion of Taylor, the company "traded on its equity" and rebuilt its plant, modernizing it and increasing capacity by 50%.
 Taylor studied the brewing business in Ontario.
 In 1928, there were 37 breweries.
 They operated at below capacity and many were in need of modernization.
 They were not profitable in general and had only CA$12 million in sales on assets of CA$24 million.
 Quebec was dominated by three breweries; one of them, National Breweries, had consolidated 14 breweries that had operated before World War I. Taylor proposed a similar strategy to Brading's board of directors: acquire and merge with successful breweries in Ontario, and acquire and close other breweries to bring under its control some 70% of the volume of beer sold in Ontario.

 The stock market crash of 1929 affected Taylor in two ways.
 On the one hand, the underwriting business virtually ceased.
-However, it left Taylor free to pursue the brewery acquisition plan, although now Taylor could only offer Brading Brewery shares in its acquisitions.
+However, it left Taylor free to pursue the brewery acquisition plan although now Taylor could offer only Brading Brewery shares in its acquisitions.
 Taylor fortuitously met Clark Jennison, who was acting for British interests interested in investing in Canadian breweries at the same time and had CA$500,000 to invest.
-The two incorporated a new firm, Brewing Corporation of Ontario, merging the Brading and Kuntz breweries and the British interests in common and preferred shares.
+The two incorporated a new firm, Brewing Corporation of Ontario, and merged the Brading and Kuntz breweries and the British interests into common and preferred shares.
 Another company, Canadian Brewery Corporation Limited, had also begun acquiring breweries in Ontario.
 Taylor approached the company and successfully negotiated a merger in 1930.
 Later in 1930, Taylor successfully took over the Carling Brewery, which had become majority-owned by the Dominion Bank, for CA$600,000 repayable at $100,000 per year.
 In all, Taylor merged more than 20 other small breweries into Canadian Breweries Limited, which grew to be the world's largest brewing company.
 Taylor would eventually gain operating control of the holding company.